U-BDS/training_guides/README.md

 * Run a container in HPC with the conversion of Docker image to Singularity.

-## Run a basic RStudio image from Rocker
+## Run a basic RStudio container from Rocker

 To `run` a container image from Rocker present in Docker Hub, the first concept you should pay attention to is "Tags".
 For example, for the rstudio docker hub repository (https://hub.docker.com/r/rocker/rstudio), you will should note the "Tags" tab which determines version of the Docker image present in the repository.
 In the case of `rocker/rstudio` repository, the tag is linked to the R version the container will ultimately run.
 Thus, for instance, `rocker/rstudio:3.6.3` will run a container with R version 3.6.3.
 For more information on Rocker version tags see: https://github.com/rocker-org/rocker-versioned and https://github.com/rocker-org/rocker-versioned/blob/master/VERSIONS.md